Archive for the ‘Random Thoughts’ Category

 That small splash is a killer whale chasing a porpoise.

 I scoured the internet and found some very interesting tips on making “NY” style bagels (which involves boiling potatoes and using the water).
-And I found a number of recipes or making pumpkin bagels using the bread machine (which I don’t have and had no way of getting on a Sunday in remote Alaska).
+And I found a number of recipes for making pumpkin bagels using the bread machine (which I don’t have and had no way of getting on a Sunday in remote Alaska).
 But I did at least have a list of ingredients.

 I made my way into town and after visiting the three grocery stores, managed to procure the necessary items.
 I was well into bagel making planning on the drive home when I saw a guy on the beach waving frantically.
 I sped past and about ten seconds later it dawned on me - this is out in the middle of no where - I better turn around to help him out.
 THANK GOD.
 I saw the most amazing wild life scene of my entire life.
 YES, my entire life.
 He was waving me in to share with me something so totally incredible that he needed to share it with another human being to make it even more real.